lecafard/classutil/README.md

 =================

 My attempt at a [classutil](http://classutil.unsw.edu.au).
-It downloads the current UNSW class allocations and puts it into a database (for easy querying).
-Not really sure what to do with this data yet.
+It downloads the current UNSW class allocations into a JSON file.

 ## Installation
 ```bash